Joshfairhead/Obsidian/Immanent/Regen Foundation/Calls/Revathi Call 20-12-21.md

 There was also mention of formally creating a general circle according to the notes I made in call but I'm unsure what this means or if we discussed the matter further.

-### Open questions
-- What are Carol Sanfords 3 key principals?
-- What did we mean by formally creating a general circle?

 ### Actions
 List duplicated to [[Foundation Home]]
 - [ ] Start curating resources around gov circle (for the notion page?)